dcmvdbekerom/pypdfplot/README.rst

     << ... >>

-The filestream of the generating script consists of the generating Python script itself, in addition to a line with triple quotes (``"""``), followed by a linebreak, so that all PDF blocks that follow are read as a comment block by the Python interpreter:
+The filestream of the generating script consists of the generating Python script itself, in addition to a line with triple quotes (``"""``), followed by a linebreak, so that all PDF blocks that follow are read as a comment block by the Python interpreter, optionally followed by a warning string that warns the user against edits in the comment block:

 .. code:: python